-Definition: An automotive repair shop means a development for the servicing and repair of motor vehicles.
+Definition: An automotive repair shop means a development for the servicing and repair of motor vehicles, not including heavy equipment (for construction or industrial use).
 This definition includes but is not limited to transmission repair shops, muffler repair shops, tire shops, automotive glass shops, auto body repair, painting and detailing, and automotive upholstery shops, but does not include an automotive sales establishment, a service station, or salvage or wrecking and recycling yard.

-- 1) Must meet Use Zone Site Development Standards and conditions; - 2) Appropriate noise and separation measures shall be incorporated into the development to reduce noise impact on surrounding properties; - 3) There shall be no outdoor storage of inoperable vehicles on the premises and no scrapping of vehicles shall be permitted;

-- 4) Outline measures to minimize any noise, spray or fumes through the installation of appropriate equipment; and all waste fluids and tires shall be disposed of in accordance with applicable provincial regulations; - 5) Council may require a minimum buffer between residential use and vehicle repair, body repair, car wash from residential use; and, - 6) Council may require a parking area abutting a residential lot be appropriately screened by a fence, wall, or hedge of height not less than 1 metre and located a minimum distance of 1 metre from the edge of the parking area.
+- 1) Must meet Use Zone Site Development Standards and conditions; - 2) Appropriate noise and separation measures shall be incorporated into the development to reduce noise impact on surrounding properties; - 3) There shall be no outdoor storage of inoperable vehicles on the premises and no scrapping of vehicles shall be permitted; - 4) Outline measures to minimize any noise, spray or fumes through the installation of appropriate equipment; and all waste fluids and tires shall be disposed of in accordance with applicable provincial regulations; - 5) A minimum buffer between residential use and vehicle repair, body repair, car wash shall not be located closer than 20 m from residential use; and, - 6) A parking area abutting a residential lot should be appropriately screened by a fence, wall, or hedge of height not less than 1 m and located a minimum distance of 1 m from the edge of the parking area.